msinaj24/LED-House/README.md

 This project focuses on the **analysis and design** of the system, including requirements specification, stakeholder identification, use case modelling, and system architecture.
 The goal is not to develop a fully functional application, but to design a structured solution that supports the shop's daily operations.

-The system supports product management, customer orders, and multiple payment methods, combining international and local payment practices — reflecting common practices in **Albania**.
+The system supports product management, customer orders, and multiple payment methods, combining international and local payment practices — reflecting common practices in Albania.

 ---

-🎯 Project Objectives
+## 🎯 Project Objectives

-Provide customers with an online platform to explore and purchase products
+- Provide customers with an online platform to explore and purchase products

-Support the shop owner in managing products and customer orders
+- Support the shop owner in managing products and customer orders

-Enable secure and flexible online payments
+- Enable secure and flexible online payments

-Improve efficiency in handling sales and product information
+- Improve efficiency in handling sales and product information

-Design a simple and user-friendly interface
+- Design a simple and user-friendly interface

 ---

 ## 💳 Payment System Design

-To ensure flexibility and usability, the system implements a hybrid payment approach, integrating both international and local payment methods:
+To ensure flexibility and usability, the system implements a **hybrid payment approach**, integrating both international and local payment methods:

-PayPal – supports secure and trusted international transactions
+- PayPal – supports secure and trusted international transactions

-2Checkout (Verifone) – enables credit/debit card payments via hosted checkout
+- 2Checkout (Verifone) – enables credit/debit card payments via hosted checkout

-Cash on Delivery (COD) – allows local customers to pay upon delivery
+- **Cash on Delivery (COD)** – allows local customers to pay upon delivery

 This combination reflects real-world e-commerce practices in Albania, where both digital and cash-based payments are widely used.

+---

 ## ⚙️ Functional Requirements

-## 🛍️ Product Management
+### 🛍️ Product Management

-Add, update, and delete products
+- Add, update, and delete products

-Display product details (name, price, description, availability)
+- Display product details (name, price, description, availability)

-Support product search and filtering
+- Support product search and filtering

-## 👤 Customer Management
+### 👤 Customer Management

-User registration and authentication
+- User registration and authentication

-View and manage customer orders
+- View and manage customer orders

-## 🧾 Order Management
+### 🧾 Order Management

-Add products to shopping cart
+- Add products to shopping cart

-Place orders
+- Place orders

-Store order details in the database
+- Store order details in the database

-## 💳 Payment Processing
+### 💳 Payment Processing

-Select preferred payment method:
+- Select preferred payment method:

-PayPal
+  - PayPal

-Credit/Debit Card (via 2Checkout)
+  - Credit/Debit Card (via 2Checkout)

-Cash on Delivery (COD)
+  - Cash on Delivery (COD)

-Secure redirection to external payment providers
+- Secure redirection to external payment providers

-Confirmation of successful transactions
+- Confirmation of successful transactions

-Support order placement without online payment (COD)
+- Support order placement without online payment (COD)

+---

 ## 👥 Stakeholders